abhi2692/terraform-aws-infra/README.md

 1. Go to the **Actions** tab in GitHub.
 2. Select **Terraform Destroy**.
 3. Click **Run workflow**.

+## EKS Addons & IRSA (IAM Roles for Service Accounts)

+This repo demonstrates best practices for managing EKS addons using IRSA and Terraform:

+- **IRSA (IAM Roles for Service Accounts):**
+  - Avoids baking node IAM credentials into pods.
+  - Each controller (e.g., ALB Controller, ExternalDNS) gets its own IAM role with least-privilege permissions, assumed via the EKS OIDC provider and a Kubernetes service account.

+- **AWS Load Balancer Controller:**
+  - Deployed via the `eks-addons` module using the Terraform Helm provider.
+  - IAM policy is fetched directly from the official AWS repo for up-to-date permissions.
+  - The controller's service account is annotated with the IRSA role ARN for secure AWS API access.

+- **How it works:**
+  1. Terraform creates the OIDC provider, IAM policy, and IAM role for the controller.
+  2. The Helm provider installs the controller, referencing the IRSA-enabled service account.
+  3. The controller can now manage ALBs in AWS securely and with least privilege.

+- **Extending Addons:**
+  - The same pattern is used for other addons (e.g., ExternalDNS, cert-manager) for modular, secure, and reproducible EKS operations.

+**Best Practice:**
+- All EKS addons are managed as code, versioned, and reproducible.
+- IAM policies for controllers are always up-to-date by fetching from the official source.
+- No manual Helm or kubectl steps are required—everything is managed by Terraform.

 ## EKS Version Management